Kinvey/kinvey-cli/README.md

     * `--app <application>`

         Specifies a Kinvey app by ID or name.

     * `--org <organization>`

         Specifies a Kinvey organization by ID or name.

     * `--secret <secret>`

         Specifies a shared secret of your choice (minimum 2 characters, no leading or trailing whitespaces).
 If you skip this option, a random shared secret is generated for you.
 In the latter case, Kinvey CLI will pass the secret automatically to the Flex Runtime and print it on the screen for your information.

     * `--vars, --set-vars <environment variables>`

-        Specifies environment variables either as comma-separated list of key-value pairs (key1=value1,key2=value2) or in JSON format.
+        Specifies environment variables to set.
+Existing variables are overwritten while new variables are added to the set.
+Specify either as a comma-separated list of key-value pairs (key1=value1,key2=value2) or in stringified JSON format.

 * `flex deploy`